 This post is to learn facts about orangutans.
+The term ‘orangutan’ translates to ‘person of the forest’ from the Malay and Indonesian words ‘Orang’ meaning ‘person’ and ‘Utan’ derived from ‘hutan’ meaning ‘forest’.
 Where do orangutans live?
 What do orangutans eat?
 Why are orangutans endangered?
 Read the post below to find answers to these questions and, more.

 FACTS ABOUT ORANGUTANS AND PALM OIL

 Orangutans are amazing mammals.
 They are one of the four great apes and the closest to humans, with 97% of their DNA the same.
-Unfortunately, they are at a high risk of extinction.
+Unfortunately, they are classified as Critically Endangered on the IUCN Red List of Threatened Species and are at a high risk of extinction.
 The primary threat to their survival is habitat destruction.
 Palm oil production is one of the serious threats.
 According to the WWF, 300 football fields of rainforest are cleared hourly in Southeast Asia for palm oil.
 Some experts estimate that at the current rate of habitat destruction for palm oil, orangutans could face extinction in as few as 10-15 years.

 Palm oil is found in many household products.
 It is used in baked products, chips, chocolate, cosmetics, shampoo, laundry detergent, and many more.
 It is a very efficient crop and it is a source of poverty alleviation and development in many regions.
 It is the irresponsible expansion of palm oil production that contributes to widespread forest destruction and biodiversity loss.